The Bankrate promise

-“Ask if you can be present with the appraiser so that you can ask them questions on how they are determining the value of your vehicle,” says Joe McCloskey, president of McCloskey Motors in Colorado Springs, Colorado.
+“Ask if you can be present with the appraiser so that you can ask them questions on how they are determining the value of your vehicle,” says Joe McCloskey, owner of McCloskey Motors in Colorado Springs, Colorado.
 “Most dealerships will share this information with you, and having this information will help you to better understand how and why the dealer is valuing your vehicle’s value.”

 And remember, you don’t have to accept the initial trade-in amount a dealer suggests.
 You can negotiate your car’s trade-in value.
 Dealers typically begin by offering the lowest price possible.
 Tell the dealer the price seems too low based on offers from other dealers or the value you’ve found in your research.